Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

   - [Video-STAR](https://arxiv.org/abs/2510.08480): Tool-Augmented Agentic RL for Thinking with Videos
 - *2026.01*: &nbsp;🎉🎉 We propose [ProgressLM](https://progresslm.github.io/ProgressLM/), which further investigates whether VLMs can acquire human-like, generalizable mental understanding and simulation in embodied scenarios from a single example, and serves as an early step toward building general-purpose reward models.
 See More: <a href="https://progresslm.github.io/ProgressLM/">[Website]</a> <a href="https://arxiv.org/abs/2601.15224">[Paper]</a> <a href="https://github.com/Raymond-Qiancx/ProgressLM">[Code]</a> <a href="https://huggingface.co/collections/Raymond-Qiancx/progresslm">[Model]</a> <a href="https://huggingface.co/datasets/Raymond-Qiancx/ProgressLM-Dataset">[Dataset]</a>
 - *2025.11*: &nbsp;🎉🎉 Our work [LiMT](https://arxiv.org/abs/2511.19889), an unified multi-task liver image benchmark work, has been accepted by ***Journal of Biomedical and Health Informatics (JBHI)***!
-- *2025.10*: &nbsp;🎉🎉 Our work [DVP-MVS++](https://arxiv.org/abs/2506.13215), a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, has been accepted by ***IEEE Transactions on Circuits and Systems for Video Technology***!
 - *2025.10*: &nbsp;🎉🎉 My [first-author work](https://arxiv.org/abs/2503.12218) on Medical Segmentation under sparse and noisy labeled annotations has been accepted by ***BIBM AIBH 2025***!
 - *2025.10*: &nbsp;🎉🎉 We propose [Video-STAR](https://arxiv.org/abs/2510.08480), a powerful Tool-Augmented Agentic RL approach for Thinking with Videos.
 On open-vocabulary action recognition benchmarks like K-400 and HMDB-51, our 3B VLM achieves nearly 40% accuracy improvement over base models!🔥
-- *2025.09*: &nbsp;🎉🎉 Our work [HALF-GS](https://arxiv.org/abs/2506.09518), an efficient dynamic 3D reconstruction framework combining sparse anchors, self-supervised guidance, and hierarchical propagation to improve reconstruction quality and temporal consistency, has been accepted by ***NeurIPS 2025***!
 - *2025.09*: &nbsp;🎉🎉 We propose [AutoDrive-R²](https://arxiv.org/abs/2509.01944v1), Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving.
 We're also honored that our work was featured by [AutoDrive Heart (自动驾驶之心)](https://mp.weixin.qq.com/s/7y0-CMAkls16iumNK3mlXg)!
 - *2025.08*: &nbsp;🎉🎉 Our work [Re-Align](https://taco-group.github.io/Re-Align/) has been accepted by ***EMNLP 2025 Main Conference***!
 - *2025.07*: &nbsp;🎉🎉 Our work on [Generalizable Medical Vision](https://ieeexplore.ieee.org/document/11080080) has been ***Accepted*** by ***IEEE Transactions on Medical Imaging***.